shibayan/appservice-acmebot/README.md

 - Azure Web Apps (Linux) / Web App for Containers (Windows and Linux, requires Azure DNS)
 - Azure App Service Environment (Windows and Linux)
 - Issuing a certificate to the Deployment Slot
-- Issuing Certificates for Zone Apex Domains
+- Issuing certificates for Zone Apex Domains
 - Issuing certificates with SANs (subject alternative names) (one certificate for multiple domains)
 - Wildcard certificate (requires Azure DNS)
 - Support for multiple App Services in a single application